Breast Cancer Awareness [What You Need to Know]

-When I was diagnosed with breast cancer at the age of 36, I realized that I actually didn’t know very much about the disease, treatment, or side effects.
+If you (or someone you know) has been diagnosed with breast cancer, you may be wondering what exactly you need to know.
+When I was diagnosed with breast cancer at the age of 36, I realized that I actually had a lot to learn about the disease, treatment, and side effects.

 (Some of the links in my posts are affiliate links.
 If you make a purchase through one of these links, I may receive a small compensation at no extra cost to you.
 As an Amazon affiliate, I earn from qualifying purchases.)

 The official month of Breast Cancer Awareness is October.
 Each fall, you will probably see an increase in pink breast cancer ribbons and breast cancer awareness events.

 Even though Breast Cancer Awareness month draws lots of attention to the disease, the month of October can be a difficult one for survivors.